 Interim Executive Board - Biographies

 Brian Dean Rigby MBE - Chair

-Brian has been a major influence in the success of Ashton-on-Mersey School as Chairman of Governors for over 27 years and is currently Chairman of Trustees for the Dean Trust.
+Brian has been a major influence in the success of Ashton-on-Mersey School as Chairman of Governors for over 27 years and was Chairman of Trustees for the Dean Trust until December 2017.

 The Trust currently comprises four secondary schools; Ashton-on-Mersey School, Sale, Broadoak School, Partington, Dean Trust Ardwick, Manchester and Lord Derby Academy, Knowsley.
 There are also three primary schools in the trust; Forest Gate Academy, Partington, Park View Academy, Knowsley and Partington Central Academy, Partington.
 All schools are demonstrating improvement.